-Inter-Plugin Communication is a technology developed here at iZotope that allows our plug-ins to interact and share invaluable information with one another across a session, helping you produce, mix, and master with better results—in less time, with less effort.
+Inter-plugin Communication is a technology developed here at iZotope that allows our plug-ins to interact and share valuable information with one another across a session, helping you produce, mix, and master with better results—in less time, with less effort.

 Traditional plug-ins are limited by only being able to "hear" what’s happening on one track at a time.
 At iZotope, we know that many producers take a "big picture" view when thinking about their mix: such as making instruments like bass and a kick drum gel nicely, unmasking important vocal tracks from groups of instruments, or tackling audio mixing and mastering jobs in the same session.
 This is where Inter-plugin Communication can save you time and give you a better understanding of your entire mix.

 When two tracks with a similar frequency profile occur at the same time in a mix, we get something called frequency masking.
 Neither track is heard properly because they are both trying to fit a small space that only has room for one.
 This is a common occurrence with kick and bass, guitars and vocals, and leads and backgrounds.

 Without years of experience, it can be a challenge to locate overlapping frequencies between two tracks and adjust them accordingly.
-As a result, you fall on guesswork as a process and sweep EQ bands up and down and side to side hoping an answer will present itself.
-Compound this with the visual and workflow nightmare of going back and forth between two EQs and inspiration takes a major hit.
+As a result, you fall on guesswork as a process and sweep EQ bands up and down and side to side, hoping an answer will present itself.
+Compound this with the visual nightmare of going back and forth between two EQs, and inspiration can take a major hit.